War of Conquest returns in 2017!

 Screenshots from the original War of Conquest

 The new War of Conquest is being built using the Unity game engine, and will feature vastly improved graphics as well as many more strategic possibilities.
 Players will be able to build a diverse array of defensive structures that can be combined in novel ways to protect the land, resources and orbs that their nation has captured from its rivals.
 The new game will not offer cash prizes as the original did — instead, the reward for capturing and holding the game world’s various orbs will be the earning of in-game currency, called credits, which may be used to buy resources and special technologies that increase a nation’s power.
+As before, players will also be able to purchase credits to expedite their nation’s achievements.

-At its heart, however, War of Conquest will retain the spirit of the original.
+At its heart, War of Conquest will retain the spirit of the original.
 The game will continue to be about exploration, advancement, capturing and defending the land and resources needed to give your nation the edge in battle, and working both with and against other players to get ahead.
 The ultimate goal of the game will once again be the pursuit of the game world’s rare and coveted orbs — the nations who can hold these orbs gain in both power and the respect of their fellows.

 Development of the new War of Conquest hit a small milestone today, as the newly revamped warofconquest.com web site has gone live!
 The new home page describes various aspects of the game and features some brand new screenshots.
 It also features a section talking...read more